Angelo-De-Nadai/EcoRoutePlanner/README.md

 # EcoRoutePlanner
+## Introduction

+This C program models a system for managing a network of stations and cars.
+It defines structures for 'Station' and 'Car' nodes and provides functions to perform various operations on them, including adding and deleting stations, adding and removing cars, planning routes, and more.
+The program reads input from a file or standard input and processes a series of commands to manipulate the station and car network.
+It uses a binary search tree to efficiently manage and search for stations based on their distances.

+The program includes functions to add, delete, and search for stations and cars, as well as functions for route planning and car management.
+Additionally, it handles various scenarios, such as adding stations with associated cars, deleting stations with and without cars, and planning routes based on user-defined criteria.

 ## Project Description

 The project focuses on modeling a highway as a sequence of service stations, each uniquely identified by its distance from the beginning of the highway, expressed in kilometers as a positive or zero integer.